 What Ingredients Cause Excessive Sweating?

-Pre-workout ingredients such as caffeine and pepper extracts are usually the cause of excessive sweating.
+In my experience, ingredients like caffeine and pepper extracts in pre-workouts are the main culprits behind my excessive sweating.

 Manufacturers design pre-workouts to ramp you up for a longer, better workout, so you need ingredients that target energy, endurance, and stamina.